arp242/uni/README.md

 - Allow arguments to `print` end with a comma.
 This comes up when copy/pasting some list of codepoints from another source; there's no real reason to error out on this.

+- list without arguments errors, instead of listing all.

 ### v2.6.0 (2023-11-24)